 Step 4: Here and now

 Focus on your senses: What can you hear?
 What colors can you see?
 Going through this process can interrupt spiralling thoughts of what might happen, and bring you back to what is happening, and to what you’re experiencing right now.
 Again, it is a simple but powerful tool when facing the kind of anxiety that can feed off the unhelpful ‘what if’ thoughts that can escalate when you’re experiencing anxiety.

-Anxiety is difficult, and these tips are designed to help you in managing anxiety-inducing situations.
+Anxiety is difficult, and these tips are designed to help you in manage these situations.
 However, if you find you are already grappling with anxiety, it’s important to know that there are many professionals who can help you.

 If you’re still struggling to manage your anxiety with these tips then you’ll need to find professionals in your area that can help you treat your anxiety naturally.
-There are many drug free approaches to mental health your aim should be to solve your anxiety rather than mask the issue.
+There are many drug free approaches to mental health your aim should be to solve your issues rather than mask them.